How to Sell Art at Open Studios

 Do's:

-* Catch the attention of passersby with your most arresting or imposing works of art-- whether or not you think you can sell them.
-The point is to coax visitors out of the halls or off the streets and into your studio.
-Think of your studio like a store in a mall and do what you can from "show window" and "signage" standpoints to make your space as unique, appealing and enticing as possible.
+* Do what you can to make your space stand out.
+Catch the attention of passersby with your most striking or imposing works of art.
+Whether or not you think you can sell them, put them in locations where people can't help but see them.
+The point is to slow them down and coax them out of the halls or off the streets and into your studio.
+Think of your studio like a store in a mall and do what you can do from "show window" or signage or display standpoints to make your space appear as unique, appealing and enticing as possible to anyone passing by.

 * Make your guests feel comfortable.
-Say hello, offer to answer questions, be hospitable.
-If you have problems relating to people, talking about your art, or dealing with money issues, have a friend or acquaintance on hand to help you out.
-Keep your greetings brief, then let people browse at their leisure.
+Say hello, offer to answer questions, be hospitable, accessible, and available.
+If you have problems relating to people, talking about your art or dealing with money issues, have a friend or acquaintance be there to help you.
+Keep your greetings brief and let people browse at their leisure.
 Most importantly, make clear that you or an associate is present and available to assist at all times.

-* Have at least several works of art clearly displayed in what might approximate a gallery setting.
-These pieces should be professionally lit, separated from one another, and not wallowing in clutter.
-Many people have trouble appreciating or understanding how art might look in home or office settings when too many nearby objects are distracting them (including other similar works of art).
+* Have at least several works of art clearly displayed in a part of your studio that approximates a gallery setting.
+These pieces should be professionally lit, separated from one another and not wallowing in clutter.
+Many people have trouble appreciating or understanding how particular works of art might look in their homes or offices when too many nearby objects are distracting them (including other similar works of art), and they end up getting confused or overstimulated by the sheer volume and complexity of too many visuals.
 Take a lesson from the art galleries on this one.
-At the very least, have a place where anyone interested in any work of art can display, view and think about it with little or no interference from the immediate surroundings.
+At the very least, have a place where anyone interested in any single work of art can see and think about it with little or no interference from the immediate surroundings, where they can be "alone" with that art.

-* Offer art in all price ranges.
-A small initial sale may lead to a larger one later.
-As previously noted, most people go to open studios to buy modestly priced art or even find bargains.
-People who spend thousands of dollars and up tend to know what they want, know who they want it from, and buy from either established galleries, dealers or artists they already know.
-Hardly anyone is inclined to impulse buy in those price ranges from artists they've never met or whose work they're experiencing for the first time.
-A journey of a thousand miles starts with a single step-- corny but true-- so do what you can to make that first step an easy one to take.
+* Offer art in a variety of price ranges.
+An affordably priced initial sale may lead to a larger one later.
+As previously noted, most people go to open studios to buy modestly priced art or even to find bargains.
+People who spend thousands of dollars and up tend to know what they want, where to buy it, who to buy it from, and often buy from either established galleries, dealers or artists who they already know.
+Hardly anyone buys in those price ranges from artists they've never met or whose work they're experiencing for the very first time.
+A journey of a thousand miles starts with a single step-- corny but true-- so do what you can to make that first step as easy as possible for buyers to take.

-* Have business cards with ample contact information, a short statement, a resume, information about your website (or your computer turned on and displaying your website), or other promotional materials available for the taking.
-Do whatever you can to keep your name in the minds of your visitors-- especially those who may be on the fence about whether or not to buy your art and need more time to think about it.
+* Make sure your business cards, your statement or intro to your art, your resume, your website URL (including your computer turned on and showing your website), and any other relevant promotional materials are on display and even available for the taking.
+Do whatever you can to keep your name in the minds of your visitors-- especially those who may be on the fence about whether or not to buy your art and who might need more time to think about it.
 Also have a place where people can sign up to be on your email or mailing list.

 Don'ts:

 * Don't make yourself so inaccessible that no one can comfortably approach you.
-For example, don't get lost in conversations with friends, bury yourself in making art, give pathetic one- or two-word answers to people's questions, ignore or refuse to acknowledge the presence of visitors, or show any kind of attitude when talking about your art.
-Between you and me, I'm endlessly amazed at how many artists are either difficult to talk to, or even more astoundingly, are nowhere to be seen.
+For example, don't get lost in long conversations with friends, be totally focused on making art while people are there, give brief one- or two-word answers to people's questions, ignore or refuse to acknowledge the presence of visitors, or show any kind of attitude when talking about your art.
+Between you and me, I'm endlessly amazed at how many artists can either be difficult to talk to, or even more astoundingly, are nowhere to be seen at these events.
+Again, if you're not that great with people, have someone there to help you.

 * Don't hide your most affordably priced art and only show the expensive stuff.
 That instantly eliminates a huge percentage of potential buyers.

 * Don't jack up your prices for the occasion.
 If anything, lower them.
 Putting certain pieces on sale or reducing all regular prices by a set percentage for a limited time are great ways to attract buyers.
-This is your big chance for significant public exposure and to meet and sell to people who love art-- not only your regular customers, but here's the biggie-- hopefully to first-time buyers who'll turn out to be regular customers.
+This is your big chance for significant public exposure, and to meet and sell to people who love art-- not only your regular customers, but here's the biggie-- hopefully to first-time buyers who'll turn into regular customers over time.
 First time buyers are the best!

 * Don't display your lower priced art in such a way that it looks like crap you'd just as soon throw in the trash.
 If this is how you present it (or how you present any aspect your creative output), that is exactly what viewers will think of it-- and you.
 Make it perfectly clear that you respect every single work of art you produce, no matter how much or how little it costs.

 * Don't show every art piece of art you've ever created.
 That's a great way to overload viewers, confuse them, and cheapen the overall impact of your art.
-Offer a carefully selected representative sampling-- organized by series or by other easily understandable criteria-- and show more only when asked.
+You want to look like an art gallery, not a flea market or secondhand store.
+Offer a carefully selected representative sampling of your work-- organized by subject matters, groups, series or by other easily understandable criteria-- and show more only when asked.

 Current Features